Horses Healing Hearts: Equine-assisted psychotherapy

 Equine-assisted psychotherapy (EAP) incorporates horses for mental and behavioral health therapy and personal development.
 Licensed therapists work with horse professionals to address treatment goals with clients and horses.
 Participants learn about themselves by interacting with horses and then discuss their feelings, behaviors, and patterns.
-EAP uses horses to engage with clients during ground activities that require the participant to apply certain skills, including non-verbal communication, assertiveness, creative thinking, problem-solving, leadership, and confidence.
+EAP uses horses to engage with clients during ground activities that require the participant to apply certain skills, including nonverbal communication, assertiveness, creative thinking, problem-solving, leadership, and confidence.
 Horses help people to connect with their feelings, as horses are keenly aware of their surroundings and the intentions of those around them.
 HHH professionals are trained in the experiential and evidence-based model Equine Assisted Growth and Learning Association (EAGALA), which is used in 50 countries and has over 4,500 members.
 Through horses, EAGALA uses a team approach (focusing on ground activities) to address mental health and development needs of participants, which allows them to experiment and discover their own solutions.

 Although HHH uses EAP with clients from various populations, they specialize in serving adults in recovery from substance use disorder.
 Since 2013, HHH has worked with over 5,000 clients from area treatment centers.
 Many clients comment that equine therapy was their most peaceful and enjoyable activity during treatment.